-#154 Special configuration 0 - 255 0 Bit 0 = 1: Panto; especially in use with ROCO BR110 with #134 SW version 27.10 and higher 0 - 255 16 the ZIMO panto PCB (2010ff) and sound decoder ovv version 27.10 and higher 10 MX634P22.
+!!4.
+On a sigl a sufficient in a 0 055 Dit 0.
+A. Danta, annual III, in use with DOOO DD440. #154 Special configuration 0 - 255 0 16 Bit 0 = 1: Panto; especially in use with ROCO BR110 with SW version 27.10 and higher 16 the ZIMO panto PCB (2010ff) and sound decoder MX634P22.
 Individual Bits in this CV activate Fu-outputs FO4, FO5, FO6, FO7 start the panto's movement various special measures, which together with the PCB's electronic. usually are only needed in special ATTENTION: occasions CVs #119, #120 define the running time of the panto motors when moving upwards; range of values 0-20, default 10.
 Note: the movement downwards is stopped by end travel switches on the panto's PCB.
 Bit 1 = 1: The loco shall not start until the end of a sound loop at standstill.
 Note: Diesel locos "usually" wait until a loop of the standstill sound is played (about 1 to 2 sec) and afterwards a driving action (ordered meanwhile) is initiated; this guarantees a smooth sound transition.
-Bit 2 = 1: wait until sound is fully played, 5.7 =0: do not wait/ start right away Bit 3 = 1: Use of "second Motorola-address" is deactivated This address is normally used to control 4 more functions.
+Bit 2 = 1: wait until sound is fully played, =0: do not wait/ start right away Bit 3 = 1: Use of "second Motorola-address" is deactivated 5.7 This address is normally used to control 4 more functions.
 Bit 4 = 1 activates special mode of random generator for 2-step air pump: Z1 = fast air pump.
 Only after the train stopped.
 Define min and max values for Z1 intervals in ZSP; for how long the fast air pump must not be played after each other (set same values for min and max) Z2 = slow air pump to compensate pressure loss at standstill.
 Only at standstill.
 Bit 5 = 1: For ACK (Acknowledgement) when addressing in Service Mode (on the programming track), only motor- direction forward shall be used (if not, it changes and the loco moves).
 This is useful, if the motor "additionally" activated a slider switch; typically in Roco ICN.
-Bit 6 = 1 : As Bit 5, but motor "reversed".
-Bit 7 = 1: Loco shall not drive until "starting whistle" is fully · · · · · · · · · · · · · · · · · · · played.
+Bit 6 = 1: As Bit 5, but motor "reversed".
+Bit 7 = 1: Loco shall not drive until "starting whistle" is fully played.
+1, , MOTOROLA format ONLY (from SW version 28.13): = 8: deactivates the 2nd Motorola address; this "subsequent address" switches the functions F5 - F8.